Faroese Language

 Where can you learn the language?

-Faroese as a second language program (FSA) is available for non-Faroese speakers in Tórshavn, Kambsdali, and in Tvøroyri.
+Faroese as a second language program (FSA) is available for non-Faroese speakers in Tórshavn, Kambsdali, and in Miðnam in Suðuroy.
 FSA is an intensive 15 week language program and after completion, you will receive a certificate indicating your level of Faroese proficiency.
-Some evening schools also have an introductory Faroese course once or twice a week in the evenings.

-Alternatively, you can also attend an introductory class at evening schools usually held after working hours.
+Alternatively, some evening schools are also have an introductory Faroese course at evening schools usually held after working hours.
 The content of the introductory courses is primarily language and partly culture and society including aspects of the local community, such as visits to public agencies and large workplaces.
 However, each of the evening schools teach uniquely and may differ from each other as well as availability.
 Check with your municipality to see if they offer an introductory class.

 How do you apply?